sophiegsmoke/hello-world/README.md

 # hello-world

-hi this is sophie and i'm a junior
+hi this is sophie

+im a junior at madison